lalithhakari/ticket-api/README.md

 cp .env.example .env
 sail up -d
-sail artisan migrate:fresh --seed
+sail artisan migrate:fresh --seed sail artisan queue:work -v
 ```

 This will spin up your Docker containers and prepare the database with sample data.
+It also spins up the queue worker to listen for any jobs to process (it processes the WelcomeEmail queue job after registration API is hit).

+you can view the received email in the default mailer Mailpit's inbox via `http://localhost:8025`

 ### Test Suite Instructions